Start with the buyer signal and the source proof

 The list is not the strategy.
-The story is.
+The buyer signal is.
 A demo request, quote form, webinar registration, missed call, renewal signal, no-show, referral, trial, or stale opportunity already says something about timing and intent.

 • What did they do?
 Demo, quote, trial, event, estimate, referral, renewal, no-show, or old opportunity.